rwieruch/blog_robinwieruch_content/react-function-component.md

 export default App;
 {{< /highlight >}}

-The usState hook takes an initial state as parameter and returns an array which holds the current state as first item and a function to change the state as second item.
+The useState hook takes an initial state as parameter and returns an array which holds the current state as first item and a function to change the state as second item.
+We are using {{% a_blank "JavaScript array destructuring" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment" %}} to access both items with a shorthand expression.
+In addition, the destructuring let's us name the variables ourselves.

 Let's add an input field to change the state with the `setGreeting()` function:

 {{< highlight javascript "hl_lines=13 16 17 18 19 20 21" >}}
 import React, { useState } from 'react';